-WAN-IFRA is about to publish a report about what are some of the requirements for a modern CMS – also related to a publisher’s reader revenue strategy.
+WAN-IFRA recently published a report about what are some of the requirements for a modern CMS – also related to a publisher’s reader revenue strategy.
 One of the case studies featured in the report is from Mediahuis.
 Luc Rademakers, the author of the report, spoke with Mediahuis CIO Koen Vandaele earlier this year.

 Mediahuis owns national and regional media brands in Belgium, the Netherlands and Luxemburg, including De Telegraaf, NRC, and Het Nieuwsblad.
 It also owns the Irish Independent.
 Since 2013 the Mediahuis group has grown rapidly through mergers and acquisitions.

 Mediahuis CIO Koen Vandaele says the group has two guiding principles: create economies of scale in order to reduce costs, and accelerate digital innovation.

 “To that end we provide open group platforms, in both CMS and sales environments.
 With the many acquisitions over the past five years, we have inherited several CMS ecosystems,” he says, from almost all vendors active on the market.
 In addition, the company has developed systems and app solutions in-house.

 Vandaele’s biggest challenge is to properly integrate that plethora of environments.

 “We have countless paywalls, countless subscription shops, identity and access management systems, and it is untenable to keep them all operational.
 We are therefore moving towards one choice, one CMS.
 That is an evolution, not a revolution,” he says.
 A “greenfield” approach to building a new platform has been ruled out because day-to-day operations cannot be disrupted.

 The company has begun a major project to introduce a completely new CMS, bringing the whole process, from content creation and management to publishing and distribution, into one new ecosystem.